-SOCY 424 Sociology of Race Relations (3)
+SOCY 424 Race and Ethnic Relations (3)

 Prerequisite: SOCY 100.
-An analysis of race-related issues, focusing mainly on American society.
-Topics include the historical emergence, development, and institutionalization of racism; the effects of racism on its victims; and conflicts that are racially based.
+An analysis of race- and ethnic-related issues in society.
+The goal is to examine, analyze, project future trends in, and communicate effectively about minority-majority issues.
+Discussion covers the impact of inequality, prejudice, and discrimination on minority/majority relations.
+Topics include theories of race relations; the historical emergence, development, and institutionalization of racism; effects of racism; conflicts that are racially and ethnically based; and contemporary issues.